remidinishanth/distributed_systems/bittorrent/bittorrent.md

 * The centralized tracker provides the different entities with an address list over available peers.

-### How to Incentivize Peers to Upload
 #### Basics of original BitTorrent (BT) protocol:
 * Create a `.torrent` file, which contains meta-information about the file (file name, length, info about pieces that comprise the file, URL of tracker).
 * Have a **tracker**.
 A server that knows the identity of all the peers involved in your file transfer.
 * To download:
   - **Peer** contacts tracker.
   - Tracker responds with list of other peers involved in transfer.
   - Peer connects to these other peers, begins to transfer blocks (see below).
   - Some peers are **seeders**: Already have the entire file (maybe servers that host the file, or just nice peers who are sticking around).

 #### In the actual download, peers request blocks: pieces of pieces.
 * Details/terminology doesn’t matter.
 Just know that blocks are small (~16KB) chunks of the file.